FEUP-LDTS-2023/project-l04gr03/docs/README.md

 - **Consequences** The game runs more smoothly.
 However, we need to make sure that the code in the Game Loop is efficient because that peace of code will run a lot of times during the Game execution.
 Bad code will result in bad game performance.

+### Command

+- **Problem in Context.** Some classes are only differentiated by the actions they execute.
+Therefore, is necessary to find a way to organize them in a correct way.

+- **The Pattern.** The Command Pattern is the solution to this problem.
+With this pattern, objects are parameterized by an action they perform.

+- **Implementation.** Is used in the collectables to execute their specific actions.

+- **Consequences.** It decouples the object that invokes the operation from the one that knows how to perform it and facilitates the addition of new commands.

+### Collectable Factory

+- **Problem in Context.** The game has several collectables, and they need to be created in an organized manner.
+Each collectable has a type, and we need to create the collectable object accordingly to the type.

+- **The Pattern.** The Factory Pattern is the best choice to solve this problem.
+It allows to have a "factory" class that creates the collectables accordingly to their type without specifying specifically the class we want to instantiate.

+- **Implementation.** Used with the collectables.

+- **Consequences.**  The code becomes easier to reuse and maintain.
+It also becomes more modular and enables the creation of objects without knowing the implementation details.
 #### KNOWN CODE SMELLS

 > This section should describe 3 to 5 different code smells that you have identified in your current implementation.